Left arrow

 Vespa GTS Super 125

 If you intend to ride a scooter for commuting and are looking for a little more style and Chic, then look no further than the GTS from Vespa.
 Its classic styling and metal bodywork take you back to the romance of films like Roman Holiday.
-(Although we can assure you your RideTo Partner School will have you riding better than Audrey Hepburn did!)
+(Although we can assure you your motorcycle trainer will have you riding better than Audrey Hepburn did!)
 Despite its old school looks the Super 125 is chock full of modern technology.
 The i-get engine offers great fuel economy, improved greatly by its ‘start stop’ technology.
 There is plenty of storage space and fantastic weather protection.
 Its price at £4,499 is a bit of a premium to a run of the mill scooter, but the style, impeccable road manners and resale value more than make up for this.
 Using this scooter for commuting will definitely bring a smile to your face, but make sure to lock it, as it's a very popular bike for thefts.

 Yamaha MT-125